BEST OVERALL MATTRESS

 The Sleep Sound Miracoil Comfort is rated as firm, and it was the hardest mattress we tested.
 For us, this extra level of support was good for our sleeper with a bad back, but it won’t be for everyone.
 Indeed, a common complaint in the user reviews is that this mattress is far too hard.
 Adding a mattress topper could help, but it’s probably better to buy a less firm model.

 The manufacturer recommends that this mattress should be flipped and rotated regularly to even out pressure and prolong life.
-This job is made a little trickier by the lack of handles, although note that this was the lightest mattress on test.
+This job is made a little trickier by the lack of handles, although note that this was the lightest mattress that we tested.

 The biggest potential downside is that the Sleep Sound Miracoil Comfort can’t be returned if you’re unhappy, so we thoroughly recommend testing it in-store before you buy.
 If you don’t like memory foam mattresses and want a firm sprung model, this one is well priced and comfortable.